 - Umbrellas: An umbrella is an accessory used for soft light distribution.
 It produces very slight shadows.
 Umbrellas come in two types: the reflected umbrella and the optical white shoot-through umbrella.
 Shoot-through umbrellas have small reflectivity due to the semi-transparency of the fabric and are used to reduce the intensity of a strobe light, thus creating a nice fill light.
 Reflected umbrellas have a dense surface that is highly reflective.
 They are the most easy to use type of lighting modifier.
 The only downside of an umbrella is its inability to create an intense focused beam of light.

 - Barndoors: This modifier is used to adjust the light beam.
 They consist of 4 moving leaves, two larger and widening on the outside, and two smaller and getting narrower towards the outside.
 Barndoors are used for backlighting control and in background lighting setups.
+Find the best storage tank insulation anywhere with storage tank insulation Thermacon.

 Additional Accessories for Studio Lighting: